 - and if you submitted to a breathalyzer test.

-For your first DWI offense, your license will usually be suspended for up to 90 days, and that increases to one year for a second offense and up to two years for your third offense.
+For your first DWI offense, you may face first offense DWI penalties such as fines, community service, and license suspension.
+Your license will usually be suspended for up to 90 days, and that increases to one year for a second offense and up to two years for your third offense.
 However, if you also refuse a breathalyzer test for your first offense, your license will be suspended for 180 days instead, and the same is true if you were arrested for underage DUI.

 At the OMV administrative hearing, a hearing officer will examine the evidence that the arresting officer submitted as part of the case against you.
 If you have an attorney, that individual can submit evidence in your defense.
 The decision on reinstating your license rests with the hearing officer.